spinnaker/swabbie/README.md

 ## Concepts
-#### Agents
+#### Work Queue
-An agent is a scheduled class in charge of initiating and dispatching work to a resource type handler:
+Swabbie uses a queue to keep track of work to be processed by resource handlers.

-- `ResourceMarkerAgent`: Marks violating resources.
-- `ResourceCleanerAgent`: Cleans marked resources.
-- `NotificationAgent`: Ensures a notification is sent out to a resource owner.
+Work items on the queue are derived from the application configuration and are initialized at start time.

 #### Resource Type Handler